 Form B: the Information Certificate

 The "Form B: Information Certificate" discloses a variety of information about a strata lot and the strata corporation.
 Typically it is requested when someone is considering buying a strata lot.
+It is important to use a current version of the Form B as it is regularly updated by the Province.

 An owner, purchaser or person authorized by the owner or purchaser may request a Form B. The strata corporation is required to provide the Form B: Information Certificate within 7 days of a request.